Vasco-0/PBC_electrical_library/README.md

 - Next change the sheet template
 - Go to `Design`  → `Sheet Templates`  → `Local`  → `Load from File...`
 - Select the `.SchDot` from the repository folder
+- In the Update Template window select `All schematic documents in the current project`
+- Select also the `Add new parameters that exist in the template only`
 - In the `Properties` panel select the `Parameters` tab
 - Fill in the `DrawnBy`, `Date` and `Team Name` fields